 Invisalign is the most advanced digital orthodontic treatment available.
-It uses clear, removable aligners that are virtually invisible, making Invisalign the most aesthetic orthodontic appliance available today for both a child or an adult.
+It uses clear, removable aligners that are virtually invisible, making Invisalign the most aesthetic orthodontic appliance available today.
 These aligners are worn for 22 hours a day, removed during meals, which is a significant improvement in comfort and hygiene over traditional metal braces.
 The aligners are changed every 10 days, and can be done at the comfort of your own home.
 Only a progress check is required from time to time.

 Heralding a new era of dentistry, Christchurch dentist Dr David Kao, owner of Christchurch Boutique Dental is a vanguard of “dentistry as an art form”.

-Christchurch Boutique Dental, founded by Christchurch dentist Dr. David Kao in 2018 is an affordable dental clinic based in Riccarton, Christchurch specialising in general and cosmetic dentistry.
+Christchurch Boutique Dental, founded by Christchurch dentist Dr. David Kao in 2018 is an affordable dental clinic based in Riccarton, Christchurch specialising in tailored dentistry and facial aesthetic treatments.

 Dr Kao’s unique artistic philosophy extends to all aspects of his dentistry.
-From cosmetic and general procedures such as teeth whitening, botox, fillings, veneers and Invisalign, to more advanced treatments including complex orthodontics and root canals, surgical wisdom tooth extractions and implants.
+From simple cosmetic and general procedures such as teeth whitening, fillers and fillings, to veneers and Invisalign, to more advanced treatments including orthodontics, complex root canals, surgical wisdom tooth extractions and implants.

 Above all, Christchurch dentist Dr Kao will go the extra mile to take care of all of your dental treatment needs.